woodysmith1912/fetlife-data-tools/README.md

 # FetLife Data Tools

-A command-line tool that syncs FetLife exported data (blocked users and private notes) into an Obsidian vault, automatically creating and updating markdown files with proper organization and metadata.
+A command-line tool for working with FetLife data exports.

+Sync blocked users and private notes into an Obsidian vault with automatic organization, or generate CSV/Excel spreadsheets for analysis and backup.

 ## Quick Start